CarlosVerdejo/FilmQueryProject/README.md

 # Lessons Learned
 The main lessons learned in this project were learning how to construct search statements in order to retrieve the correct data from an SQL database.
-As well as learning how to connect to the database using Java and executing those statements.
+As well as connecting to the database and executing those statements using Java.